nicemohawk/CloudKit-To-Do-List/README.md

 ## Usage
 1. Go to General and sign your application.
 2. Go to Capabilities and add iCloud + CloudKit to your application.
-3. Make sure that you have an iCloud account active in your simulator.
+3. Make sure that you have an iCloud account active in your simulator. (*it is easiest to use an iCloud account that is associated with the developer id you use to log into CloudKit dashboard*)

 ----
 ## Quick Reference

-> Fetch all tasks
+> Fetch all todos

-    loadTasks()
+    loadTodos()

-> Delete all tasks
+> Delete all todos

-    deleteTasks()
+    deleteTodos()

-> Add a task with a priority
+> Complete a Todo (and delete)

-    recordSaved()
+    completeTodoAtIndexPath(indexPath)

 ----
 ## Contact
-[Twitter](https://twitter.com/asg) - Follow me on Twitter.
+[Twitter](https://twitter.com/blach) - Follow me on Twitter.

 ## License